Top 5 Places to Buy Bread in Brampton

 Located in a plaza on Main near English St. just outside of downtown Brampton, Golden Grains is a no-frills Brampton classic.
 Nothing fancy here — there’s a small seating area to enjoy your findings at this (I’m warning you that this list is heavy on Portuguese bakeries — what can I say, Brampton has some Portuguese gems!)
 Portuguese bakery, deli, and cafe, that also carries a few grocery items.
 It’s a fun place to browse whether or not you’re Portuguese, but the bread will keep you coming back.
 Golden Grains (incase the name of the shop wasn’t a dead giveaway!) bakes golden grains at the back of the shop in-house.
 Here, you’ll find a nice, wide variety of loaves to choose from, including small or large buns, baguettes, sliced bread for toasting, rye, and corn bread.
 They’re lacking on the sourdough, but we’ll give them a pass for an otherwise large and fresh variety!

 Quality European baked goods are what you’ll find here!
 Located at McLaughlin and Queen, Traditional Taste will hit the spot for most of your Portuguese-style pastry needs.
 Whether it’s a coffee, a custard tart, or both that you’re looking for, it’s a good idea to pop by here if you’ve never been.
 The shop isn’t very large — there’s a slightly larger and more stocked location in Georgetown — but there’s ample space to tuck in and enjoy a hearty sandwich.
 Or, you know, an entire loaf of bread to yourself.
-Baked fresh daily (you can see the employees in the back, baking!), you’ll find a decent range of doughy goodness at Traditional Taste, including corn bread, french bread, hearty 12-grain bread, staples like whole wheat and white, and even a nice, dark rye.
+Baked fresh daily, you’ll find a decent range of doughy goodness at Traditional Taste, including corn bread, french bread, hearty 12-grain bread, staples like whole wheat and white, and even a nice, dark rye.
 From Sunday-Friday (closed on Saturdays!), all of the fresh bread comes out of the oven bright and early at 8 a.m., so get there early to grab a loaf while it’s warm.

 1) The Grainery